What's next for the 2018 QBs: How Darnold, Mayfield, Allen could take off

 Gase's eyes got big, and he immediately looked for second-year quarterback Sam Darnold.

-"So I quickly get with Sam and I'm like, 'All right, hey, he's going to be bringing his odd-pressure package, which is everything looks the same, you don't know whether they're coming or dropping or what,'' Gase recalled last week.
+"So I quickly get with Sam and I'm like, 'All right, hey, he's going to be bringing his odd-pressure package, which is everything looks the same, you don't know whether they're coming or dropping or what,''' Gase recalled last week.
 "So I have to teach him this stuff at a rapid pace and be constantly going over it with him, and it becomes real.
 It becomes a real game."

 As much of an impact as QB-guru Gase is expected to have on Darnold's development in Year 2, the defensive guru Williams might be almost as important.
 Gase and Williams jaw at each other throughout the practices, both competitive and each determined to outdo the other on a given day.
 But amid that competitiveness, Gase believes, is something of significant value for Darnold as he learns a new offense and works to take a jump as an NFL starting quarterback.